taijusanagi/zkSBT/README.md

 For the smart contract implementation, we leveraged existing ZKP smart contract implementation.

-We focused on better UX to issue/hold/verify the to make it usable in the actual use case.
+We focused on better UX with issuing, holding, and verifying zkSBT to make it usable in the actual use case.

 ### Main Reference